Eidansoft/rabbitmq_basic_pubsub/README.md

 # Test

 Now if you go to the RabbitMQ web interface and log in, you will be able to add messages to the already existent queue `telegram`.
 For every message added to the queue, you will get it into your telegram.

+# Normal use

+The idea is to generate notifications from any process or program.
+In order to achieve this, you have the script `rabbit_producer_basic.py`, that script will send messages to the configured exchange.
+You can call it:

+    ./rabbit_producer_basic.py --host HOST --exchange EXCHANGE_NAME --message "Message test"

+If you are running the containers locally, your host will be `localhost`.
+Otherwise if you are calling this script from a service on a container, you must remmember to start that container connected to the same network than the Rabbit one.
+And use then as a host the name you give to the container, if you followed the previous commmand then is `rabbit`.

+Because of the internal design of RabbitMQ, the messages sent to an exchange not binded to a queue are discarded.
+So the last step to make the messages reach your telegram account is to bind into RabbitMQ web interface the `telegram` queue with the `EXCHANGE_NAME` exchange.